AnmolTomer/webdev_responsive/04_Apple_Landing_Page/README.md

 - We remove the change div in setInterval function and using nextElementSibling.classList we add change div to it.

 - To crate fade effect we specify transition to opacity with duration of 1s.

+## 03. Create And Customize Phone Box

+- Requirements: 3D Cuboid, Image of iPhone on front, iPhone written on the sides, logo at the back, controllers to change cube direction.
+Created using JS and CSS.

+- Create `cube-wrapper` div after navbar, create another sub-div named cube and this will contain sub-div for `front-side`.

+- Write CSS for cube with properties such as width, height.
+Create a .front-side container with some padding to keep space for cube boundaries, .front-side img selector will be used to fit the image using `object-fit:contain`.

+- Create 3D environment in order to see how the cube is going to be built.
+To create a 3D environment we have to use one of the properties called perspective and we have to assign it to the cube wrapper.
+Defines how far the element is away from the user.

+- Move the front side in a 3D environment and for that we need 3D space, we use transform-style with preserve-3d, this will allow sharing 3D environment with child elements.

+- Rotate the cube if you want to see from other direction.
+Most of the properties will be same for front-side and back-side and next we place the apple icon on the center.

+- Used a lot of psuedo-elements `::before` and `::after`, translateZ and box-shadow used to create 3D box.